billpg/POP3Listener/README.md

 - ```Authenticate(info, username, password)```
   - Passes a uername and password.
 Provider object should test the supplied credentials for validity and either return an object that implements the ```IPOP3Mailbox``` interface, or NULL to reject the login request.
 - ```RegisterNewMessageAction(action)```
-  - Not yet implemented but aded for future expansion.
+  - Not yet implemented but aded for planned expansion.
 Provider objects should implement this with an empty function.

 ### IPOP3Mailbox

 The service will call through to this provider object to handle requsts to access the contents of messages.

 - ```UserID(info)```
   - Return the user ID for this user.
 This ID is the single ID that uniquely identifies a user.
-A user might login as "bob", "BOB" or "bob@here", but this function allows the provider to normalize all those names into just "bob".
+  - A user might login as "bob", "BOB" or "bob@here", but this function allows the provider to normalize all those names into just "bob".
 - ```ListMessageUniqueIDs(info)```
   - Called when the service needs a "directory listing".
 The provider should return a collection of strings that identify the messages available to the user.
-If the user's mailbox is empty, this function should return an empty collection.
+  - If the user's mailbox is empty, this function should return an empty collection.
+  - These identifiers will be shown to the user in response to a ```UIDL``` command.
+The strings must only use ASCII characters, not including control characters and space.
 - ```MessageExists(info, uniqueID)```
   - Called to request if a message exists or not.
-The sevice only calls this when the client requests a message that hasn't been identified before and allows the service to handle it.
+  - The sevice only calls this when the client requests a message that hasn't been identified before and allows the service to handle it.
 - ```MessageSize(info, uniqueID)```
   - Called to request the size of the identified message in bytes.
 - ```MessageContent(info, uniqueID)```
   - Called to request the contents of the identified message.
-The response is in the form of an object that implements the ```IMessageContent``` interface.
+  - The response is in the form of an object that implements the ```IMessageContent``` interface.
 - ```MessageDelete(info, uniqueIDCollection)```
   - Called to request that the listed messages are all to be deleted.
-The provider should delete all of them (or at least put them beyond future retrieval) in an atomic operation.
+  - The provider should delete all of them (or otherwise put them beyond future retrieval) in an atomic operation.

-The provider code may throw an exception of type PopResponseException to cause the service to respond with an error to the client.
+The provider code may throw an exception of type ```PopResponseException``` to cause the service to respond with an error to the client.
 This exception might have a "critical" flag that causes the connection to be shut down.

+If the provider code throws a ```NotImplementedException```, the service will pass an appropriate error to the client but keep the onnection open.

 ### IMessageContent